alexbrooker/pre_flight/README.md

-# AI Testing Container for CI/CD
+# Airside Labs Pre-Flight Container for AI Testing

 This project packages `inspect_ai` and `inspect_evals` into a Docker container for testing AI systems and LLMs as part of CI/CD pipelines.
-It includes both standard evaluations (DROP, DocVQA, PIQA) and a custom evaluation called `pre_flight`.
+It includes both standard evaluations (DROP, DocVQA, PIQA) and a custom evaluation called `pre_flight` that validates AI model outputs against the Airside Labs pre-flight dataset.

+## Overview

+Pre-Flight is a containerized solution for AI model evaluation that can be easily integrated into various CI/CD pipelines.
+The container provides:

+- A standardized evaluation environment for AI models
+- Support for both standard benchmark evaluations and custom Airside Labs evaluations
+- Flexible configuration options via environment variables and CLI parameters
+- Integration templates for GitHub Actions, Jenkins, and GitLab CI

 ## Installation Notes

-Based on the official `inspect_evals` README, the packages are installed as follows:
+Based on the official `inspect_evals` documentation, the container includes:
-- `inspect_ai` is installed directly from PyPI
+- `inspect_ai` installed directly from PyPI
-- `inspect_evals` is installed from GitHub using `git+https://github.com/UKGovernmentBEIS/inspect_evals`
+- `inspect_evals` installed from GitHub using `git+https://github.com/UKGovernmentBEIS/inspect_evals`
+- Additional packages for major LLM providers (OpenAI, Anthropic, Google)

 ## Features